 As outsiders, how do we overcome these barriers and limitations to cultivate empowered participation that results in sustainable growth?
 The alternative development approach fails to answer this question, giving rise to the need for a development paradigm that transcends the conventional and alternative approaches, while including their valuable additions to the development puzzle.

-Foundation for Sustainable Development offers a transformative approach to community growth.
+Foundation for Sustainable Community Based Development offers a transformative approach to community growth.
 Our model integrates pragmatic solutions (conventional) and local participation and ownership (alternative), with a concerted effort to understand and incorporate the interior aspects of our partner communities.
 We recognize that the individuals we support bring their own unique histories, fears, aspirations, beliefs, and values to the table—aspects that differ greatly from one culture to the next.
 The interaction between FSD and our partner communities is a deeply personal one.
 By working with the interior aspects of these communities, we are able to witness and address the barriers that restrict empowerment and participation.

 Similarly, our volunteers and interns carry their own set of barriers, which often involve unknowingly imposing their own cultural values and ambitions on the community they are working to support.
 Uncovering the barriers and cultural complexities on both sides of the development equation is the root work that must be done before a trusted understanding is built and community participation becomes possible.

 When we address community needs, while fundamentally transforming the way individuals see themselves and their community roles, our function as a development organization is achieved.
 This dynamic process of integrating solutions that address interior and exterior needs is what makes our organization unique.
-It is what lies at the heart of the Foundation for Sustainable Development.
+It is what lies at the heart of the Foundation for Sustainable Community Based Development.